xiaoyuliu/old-webpage/_posts/2017-03-26-Learning-Visual-Question-Answering-For-Imagecaption-Ranking.md

     ![fusion](https://cl.ly/1k0R1L41062m/Image%202017-03-27%20at%207.41.28%20PM.png)
     <caption>Two fusion strategies</caption>

     - Score-level fusion:
         + First compute score according to two models separately
         + Fuse two scores using two parameters
         To be noticed, the fusion parameters are learned based on validation set in case of overfitting.

     - Representation-level fusion

         + First compute image and caption representations in two models
         + Fuse them using several parameters
         These parameters are learned on training set.

 ### Results

 Both score-level and representation-level fusion are better than VQA-agnostic state-of-the-art, which proves the effectiveness of VQA corpora in improving image-caption ranking performance.
-And among them, representation-level fusion is slightly better than score-level,
+And among them, representation-level fusion is slightly better than score-level, I guess it's because representation-level fusion model has one more layer.